plomgrading/plom/docs/marking_papers.md

 ![](figs/client_comment1.png)
 * These comments combine both the delta-mark tool and the text tool.
 When a comment is selected then a left-click will paste both the delta-mark and the text into the window.
 After that the pasted comment can be treated like any other text object and the text tool will let you edit it.

 * The comments should give you a very fast way of leaving consistent feedback.
 The markers of a particular question should decided on text + deltas to match the given question marking-scheme.
-Unfortuantely there is not a (seemless) way to share comments between clients.

 * The system saves your comments between sessions (in a json file).
 Giving a copy of this file to another marker means that their system will start with those same comments.